The Lead List: 6 High-Growth Companies to Sell to in December

 Easily identify companies that are expanding their leadership teams

-With Crunchbase Enterprise, enable your team to easily identify when companies have added a new executive (VP and above) to their leadership team, indicating expansion with a new decision-maker on board.
+With Crunchbase Business, enable your team to easily identify when companies have added a new executive (VP and above) to their leadership team, indicating expansion with a new decision-maker on board.

 3. Tül